-The Frames Film Program is an off-site program of Frog Hollow Neighbourhood House.
-As a Vancouver-based film production and life skills program, it provides opportunities for youth to learn the basics of filmmaking in a supportive, safe and fun environment.
+The Frames Film Program is a film production and life skills program that provides opportunities for youth to learn the basics of filmmaking in a supportive, safe and fun environment.

-Over the past three years our approach has proven to help youth with significant barriers develop a wide range of skills and begin to take necessary steps towards employment and community attachment.
+Over the past 11 years, our approach has proven to help youth with significant barriers develop a wide range of skills and begin to take necessary steps towards employment and community attachment.

 Each ten-week cycle involves weekly lessons and two shooting and editing weekends

 Receive support from a full youth Case Management Team, a Frames’ Social Worker and Film Instructor

 Gain life and employment skills, industry knowledge from guest speakers, and technical filmmaking skills.

 Donate To Frames Film Program

 Our programs are funded by government grants and donations from generous companies and individuals.